johanjaguardev/meli-test/README.md

 MELI Test

-1. We're going to make an basic API App with node and Express.js (1-feature-basic-api)
+1. Make an basic API App with node and Express.js (1-feature-basic-api)

-2. we're make a real api with meli data in node and express using tdd (2-meli-api)
+2. Make a real api with meli data in node and express (using tdd in point 4) (2-meli-api)

    2.0 docs for meli api